courtois-neuromod/cneuromod_extract_tseries/docs/parcellations.rst

 2. Subject-specific parcellations
 ---------------------------------
-For each subject, individual ROI masks and parcellations are saved under ``atlases/tpl-sub0*T1w/``
+For each subject, individual ROI masks and parcellations in native space are saved under ``atlases/tpl-sub0*T1w/``

 Those include: